Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

 With these components, the joint probability of a hidden sequence $X_{1:T}$ and observation sequence $Y_{1:T}$ factorizes as:

-This factorization reflects the two structural assumptions:
+This factorization reflects these two structural assumptions:

 2. Conditional independence of observations given states